 Normally, house values appreciate in the long term.

 But, in real estate there are no "sure things".

-When your property appreciates you have a greater asset to borrow against, and you'll generate a bigger profit when you sell.
+When your home appreciates you have more resources to borrow against, and you'll create a greater profit when you sell.

-It's important that you select a REALTOR® in Austin who understands the factors that affect local prices.
+It's important that you choose a REALTOR® in Austin who understands the factors that affect local prices.

-Many guess that the economy is the most influential factor affecting real estate appreciation.
+A lot of people assume that the economy is the top factor affecting real estate appreciation.

-interest rates, unemployment, business growth, government programs and several other national determinants have a definite effect on your property's worth.
+mortgage rates, employment, business growth, government programs and many other national determinants have a definite effect on your house's worth.

-But the most significant factors that decide your property's value are particular to the local Austin economy and residential market.
+But the most important issues that determine your house's value are specific to the local Austin economy and residential market.

-The local economy - Are local businesses hiring?
-Have businesses moved into or away from an area?
-Is there a nice combination of jobs in an area, or does it rely on just one industry?
-Is the mix of commercial and residential development changing?
+Economic factors - Have businesses moved into or away from an area?
+Are local businesses hiring?
+Is there a fair mix of job types in an area, or does it count on just one industry?